Rules of Procedure

-Antitrust Policy for Board of Directors (Draft WIP)
+Antitrust Policy for Board of Directors

 As members of the Board of Directors of the OWASP Foundation, Inc., we are committed to upholding all applicable antitrust laws and ensuring that our activities promote fair competition and ethical collaboration.